-Throughout, males in the prime of youth stand proudly contrappasto in the galleries.
+Throughout the galleries, males in the prime of youth proudly stand in contrappasto.
 Ares Borghese, the god of war, clad only in his helmet, represents the divine perfection of the male body.
 Man is clearly the measure during the Classic period, always in the midst of movement.

 At the other end (348) of the Greek section is the Porch of Caryatids, with women serving as columns, designed by Renaissance sculptor Jean Goujon.
-It serves as a backdrop for the collection of Classic and Hellenistic sculpture.
-Dominating the gallery is the over lifesize Artemis with Deer (or Diana of Versailles, as it used to reside at Versailles).
-The goddess of the hunt is in the midst of drawing and arrow from her quiver as she grasps a deer by the antlers with the other hand.
-She is in mid-stride, her robes whipping around her legs.
+The Caryatids serve as a backdrop for the collection of Classic and Hellenistic sculpture.

 Porch of Caryatids, Artemis with Deer/Diana of Versailles

 And the Sleeping Hermaphrodite, a reference to the Greek story of Hermaphroditus, a young man who was so handsome the nymph Salmacis fell in love with him.
 She so loved him she wanted to merge with his body, and the wish was granted.
-This too is a Roman copy of a Greek original, a beautiful young face which appears to be a typical female nude from the languid back—but is clearly a male from the front.
-This type of sensual drama and luscious flesh is typical of the Hellenistic period.
+This too is a Roman copy of a Greek original, a beautiful young figure which appears to be a typical female nude from the languid back—but is clearly a male from the front.
+This type of drama and luscious flesh leads into the Hellenistic period.

 Winged Victory of Samothrace, c.
 300 BCE